tidepool-org/tidepool-org.github.io/_docs/privacy-policy.md

 *   We may disclose information about you to help complete a transaction for you or to our agents or service providers performing functions on our behalf.
 *   We may also disclose your information in the event of a purchase, transfer or sale of services or assets (e.g., in the event that some or all of our assets are acquired by another party, customer information may be one of the transferred assets).
-*   If Tidepool believes you’ve misused or abused the Tidepool Apps or the personal information of any PwD User, Care Team Member, Clinician or Researcher, or attempted to interfere with or harm the Tidepool Apps, we will investigate and cooperate with appropriate law enforcement, including, if necessary or appropriate, by disclosing your name, registration information or IP address and any other relevant information, to protect our rights or property, or those of our PwD Users, Care Team Members, Clinicians, Researchers and others.
+*   If Tidepool believes you’ve misused or abused the Tidepool Apps or the personal information of any PwD User, Care Team Member, Clinician, Researcher, or Clinic or attempted to interfere with or harm the Tidepool Apps, we will investigate and cooperate with appropriate law enforcement, including, if necessary or appropriate, by disclosing your name, registration information or IP address and any other relevant information, to protect our rights or property, or those of our PwD Users, Care Team Members, Clinicians, Researchers, Clinics, and others.
 We will cooperate fully with any legal process or criminal investigation into the misuse or abuse of the Tidepool Apps.
 *   We may disclose your information or data to comply with the law, applicable regulations, governmental and quasi-governmental requests, court orders or subpoenas, to enforce our Terms of Use or other agreements, or to protect our rights, property or safety or the rights, property or safety of our users or others (e.g., to a consumer reporting agency for fraud protection, etc.).
 Where your personal information and data has been requested by any governmental entity or other third party pursuant to subpoena or similar legal process, we will attempt to notify you as quickly as practicable before providing any such information, unless we are legally prohibited from doing so or we believe in good faith that disclosure is or may be necessary to protect life, avoid serious physical injury or property loss or damage, or to prevent or investigate an ongoing crime.

 Tidepool may disclose anonymous or statistical information about the use of the Tidepool Apps at any time without restriction.